T4puSD/TOrganizer/README.md

 Organize your elaborate files in organized folder on one click (JAVA PROJECT).
 It uses java awt and swing packages to provide user friendly interface.

 # Requirements
-You need to have JDK(Java Development Kit) installed to run this software.
+You need to have JDK (Java Development Kit) version 8 or above installed to run this software.

 # How To Run
 Download this directory and extract.
 Open cmd/termminal in the extracted folder and type:</br>